BenJBailey/benstandup/README.md

 ### Monday

 - [ ] Rising Star 2021
     - Allocations: add View of changed allocations in admin
     - Allocations: Reflect in public/nomination admin count and limits
+    - Fix nomination count from the start (show nominations that will just advance to the next milestone)

 ### Priorities